 AEM requires an application server that supports Java Servlets API 2.4 or later.
 The AEM software package is available in two varieties:

-Everything is stored as nodes and properties in the built-in CRX content repository, just like in AEM.
+Everything is stored as nodes and properties in the built-in CRX content repository, like in AEM.
 CRX is a repository for JCR content.
-JCR requirements combine relational database and file system capabilities, allowing for fine-grained access to content repositories in both file-system and database modes.
+JCR requirements combine relational database and file-system capabilities, allowing fine-grained access to content repositories in both file-system and database modes.

 Let us define a few terms right now: